siowmeng/optimisation/README.md

 # optimisation
-Homework files of Optimisation and Decision Models
+Files for Optimisation & Decision Models assignments and prizes